w3c/alreq/README.md

 - Contacts: Shervin Afshar, Behnam Esfahbod, [Richard Ishida](mailto:ishida@w3.org)

 ### Links for editors
-If you end up creating a document, you should be familiar with and use the following:
+If you edit a document, you should be familiar with and use the following:

 - [Github guidelines for working with i18n documents](http://w3c.github.io/i18n-activity/guidelines/github)
 - [Editorial guidelines for working with i18n documents](http://w3c.github.io/i18n-activity/guidelines/editing)